janscience/MicroConfig/docs/userguide.md

 ```

 Sub menus are indicated by `...`.
 You navigate this menu by entering
-a number followed by return. `q` brings you up one level and quits the
+a number followed by return. `q` brings you up one level and also
-menu. `h` always brings you to the main menu.
+quits the menu. `h` always brings you to the main menu.

 For example, enter `5` to trigger the "Help" action.
 This simply
-prints out what we just said and some special commands:
+prints out what we just said and in addition some special commands:

 ```txt
 - Select menu entries by entering the number followed by 'return'.